Senate bean soup: Senate versions

 A 1967 memo from the Architect of the Capitol to the Librarian of the Senate describes the modern recipe, calling for "two pounds of small Michigan Navy Beans".

 John Egerton writes in Southern Food that the use of ham hocks suggests an origin in Southern cuisine.
 Although the legislators credited with institutionalizing the soup did not represent Southern states, most of the cooks at the time were black Southerners who would prepare bean soup in their own style.
 There was a period when the Senate dining services omitted the ham and instead used a soup base.
 In 1984, a new manager discovered this practice; he later reflected, "we went back to the ham hocks, and there was a real difference."

-There are two Senate soup recipes:

-Reviews and variants
+Reviews

-Carrot is also present in Senate Bean Soup, as shown in the picture above.
-Although missing in the recipes above, nearly every recipe uses carrots.

 According to The Best Soups in the World, "most reports ... suggest that it unfortunately leaves a lot to be desired."

 Availability

-As of 2010, members of the public can try the soup in the Senate dining room.
-There is a dress code, and entry requires a "request letter" from a senator.
+As of 2010, people authorized by a letter from a senator may eat in the Senate dining room.
+There is a dress code.
 The soup is also available to the general public at the Capitol Visitor Center restaurant on a rotating basis and in the Longworth Cafeteria.

 The Project Greek Island bunker, a Cold War-era emergency relocation center for Congress, included a cafeteria that would have served Senate bean soup.

 Past prices for a bowl include: